 Dr. Jekyll rapidly gets sicker and sicker, and Mr. Hyde grows more powerful and more insistent.

 Then he runs out of potions.
 Panicking, he sends his servants all around London looking for a specific kind of salt.

-None of them works, convincing Dr. Jekyll that there must have been some unknown impurity in the first sample that lent the potions its efficacy.
+None of the salts work, convincing Dr. Jekyll that there must have been some unknown impurity in the first sample that lent the potion its efficacy.